xrowgmbh/fusionpbx-docker/README.md

 Most of the core folks who develop and use FusionPBX can be found hanging out in Freenode IRC in the **#fusionpbx** channel.
 Come join us and meet the team.

+-- This fork is mainly focused on running Fusion for deveopment on own machine.
+So, not for production